mozilla/ichnaea/docs/algo/accuracy.rst

 area at all.
 With no or too little data we'll have to fallback to less accurate data sources.
 Bluetooth is the most accurate, followed by WiFi and than cell based estimation using single cells, multiple cells or cell location areas.
-If all else fails GeoIP serves as a general fallback.
+GeoIP serves as a general fallback.

 Bluetooth / WiFi
 ----------------